 Most people are familiar with Philadelphia’s history as a British colony.
 This makes sense because the relationship climaxed with the Revolutionary War and Philadelphia’s large role in the lead up and outcome of the conflict.
 The origin of European settlement in the Philadelphia region belongs not to the British but to the Swedish.

-A short lived colony called New Sweden lasted just under twenty years from 1638 – 1655 and stretched from present day New Castle, Delaware to Philadelphia along the western banks of the Delaware River.
+A short-lived colony called New Sweden lasted just under twenty years from 1638 – 1655 and stretched from present-day New Castle, Delaware to Philadelphia along the western banks of the Delaware River.
 The colony never truly flourished beyond about 400 citizens despite several waves of new citizens and Lutheran priests over the years.

 The colony was eventually taken over by Dutch forces and the Swedes and Finns living in the region were brought into Dutch and then British rule.
-The Swedes managed to maintain a distinct and cohesive community which remains in the region today.
+The Swedes managed to maintain a distinct and cohesive community that remains in the region today.